libredesktop/Libredesktop.github.io/lubuntu_installation_on_old_computers.md

-# lubuntu Installation on Old and Very Old Computers
+# How to Install lubuntu on Old and Very Old Computers? lubuntu Installation Guide for Old Systems

 Lubuntu is a good operating system for many old computers, but not for all of them.
 Some computers have too little horsepower or memory.
 A rule of thumb is that the computer should not be more than 10 years old.